 When the supply chain relationship is unstable, companies are less inclined to share tax-related information and are generally less motivated to seek assistance from other parties in tax planning.
-From the perspective of Common auditors, when the concentration in the supplier firm's industry is high, the supplier firm has more bargaining power and can obtain supply chain information directly from its partners.
-In this case, supply chain companies have a limited need for Common auditor information, and the information role of the Common auditor is reduced.
+From the perspective of common auditors, when the concentration in the supplier firm's industry is high, the supplier firm has more bargaining power and can obtain supply chain information directly from its partners.
+In this case, supply chain companies have a limited need for common auditor information, and the role of the common auditor is reduced.
 On the other hand, when a supplier firm's industry concentration is low, it has less bargaining power and is less likely to share information with its supply chain partners.
-In such cases, the firm has a greater incentive to consult with a Common auditor for tax-related supply chain information and to rely on the auditor to assist with tax avoidance strategies (Zhiying et al., 2023).
+In such cases, the firm has a greater incentive to consult with a common auditor for tax-related supply chain information and to rely on the auditor to assist with tax avoidance strategies (Hu et al., 2023).

-In summary, a lower industry concentration within a supply chain enhances the informational and mediating role of Common auditors in assisting companies (both suppliers and their customers) with tax avoidance.
-Thus, the effectiveness of Common auditors in supporting tax avoidance programs can vary depending on the level of industry concentration within the supply chain.
+In summary, a lower industry concentration within a supply chain enhances common auditors' informational and mediating role in assisting companies (suppliers and their customers) with tax avoidance.
+Thus, the effectiveness of common auditors in supporting tax avoidance programs can vary depending on the level of industry concentration within the supply chain.
 Consequently, the fourth hypothesis of the research is formulated as follows:

-H4: The degree of industry concentration moderates the effect of Common auditor on tax avoidance.
+H4: The degree of industry concentration moderates the effect of a common auditor on tax avoidance.